 It’s expressed as a percentage of the ETF’s assets under management (AUM).
 The lowest expense ratios are below 0.10%, however, fees topping 10% are not unheard of.
 Lower expense ratios generally result in higher long-term returns.

 Other fees are associated with trading the ETFs.
 Brokerage fees are incurred when buying or selling ETFs through a brokerage firm.
-While these days many brokers brokers offer commission-free trading on certain ETFs, other charge a fee for each trade.
-Commissions vary greatly, between 0% and 20%, depending on the trading platform.
+While many brokers offer commission-free trading on certain ETFs these days, others charge a fee for each trade.
+Commissions vary significantly, ranging from 0% to 20%, depending on the trading platform.

 This is the difference between the highest price a buyer is willing to pay (bid price) and the lowest price a seller is willing to accept (ask price).
 This cost is typically between 0.1% and 0.25%. and it occurs during a purchase or sale transaction.
 This is how market makers are compensated.
 A wider spread can drive up the overall cost of buying or selling an ETF.

 There are less obvious costs that are charged to the fund and impact the ETF’s overall performance.
-These include transaction costs incurred by the fund manager when adjusting the composition of the ETF, for instance, to better replicate the performance of the benchmark.
-The frequency of changes made to the portfolio is expressed as a ratio called portfolio turnover and it’s reported by the issuer of the ETF.
+These include transaction costs incurred by the fund manager when adjusting the ETF’s composition, for instance, to better replicate the benchmark’s performance.
+The frequency of changes made to the portfolio is expressed as a ratio called portfolio turnover, and it’s reported by the issuer of the ETF.

-How to start trading ETFs in the UK: An 5-step guide
+How to start trading ETFs in the UK: A 5-step guide

-If you decided to get in on the trend and start investing in ETFs, follow the steps we’ve outlined below.
+If you decide to get in on the trend and start investing in ETFs, follow the steps we’ve outlined below.
 We’re using eToro as an example to walk you through the process.

-To invest in ETFs, you’ll first need to choose a broker that offers ETFs, such as eToro.
+Before you invest in ETFs, you’ll need to choose a broker that offers ETFs, such as eToro.

 To open an account with eToro, you’ll need to provide some personal information, such as a phone number and email address, and verify your identity.
 To do this, upload a passport or driver’s license, plus a proof of address (e.g.: a recent utility bill or bank statement).

-Make a first deposit of $100 after opening your account.
-After the first deposit, the minimum deposit requirement is just $10.
-This is the minimum amount that you’ll need to invest in a fractional share.
+Make a first deposit of $50 after opening your account.
+This is the minimum amount that you’ll need to start.

 Payment options include debit/credit cards, wire transfer, and e-wallets, including Skrill, PayPal, and Neteller.